CharlesKasasira/RENU_ITP_2023/README.md

 # RENU Industrial Training Program 2023

 This is the detailed log of the things (mostly technical) I got to learn during my internship with RENU (Research and Education Network for Uganda).
 RENU is Uganda's National Research and Education Network (NREN).
+You can see the Summarised Table of my time at RENU [here](https://github.com/charleskasasira/charleskasasira)

-### Week 1
+### Week 1 (26th - 30th June)

 #### Monday: Introduction